-The City's T&ES-RR operates the Household Hazardous Waste & Electronics Collection facility at 3224 Colvin Street to give residents the opportunity to unwanted cleaning materials and other liquids an electronics.
+The City's T&ES-RR operates the Household Hazardous Waste & Electronics Collection facility at 3224 Colvin Street to give residents the opportunity to properly dispose of unwanted cleaning materials and other liquids, as well as, electronics.
 The City provides frequent eNews and other notifications of the facility as an activity that goes above the permit requirements since the four activities required by the permit are met through the restoration and education activities described above.